-Guidance requirements NWL position Charges that our predictable, consistent and transparent Our 24-25 charges are an evolution of our 23-24 ones, with a consistent overall approach.
+Guidance requirements NWL position Charges that our predictable, consistent and transparent Our 25-26 charges are an evolution of our 24-25 ones, with a consistent overall approach.
 We retain our simple 'per property' approach to the calculation of avoidable costs to minimise NAV workload and tariff complexity and to maintain incentives for water efficiency.
 Applying wholesale minus approach Our NAV charges are based on a wholesale minus approach: Household tariffs less avoidable costs.
 We do not have any NAVs on large user tariffs and we do not offer these for new NAVs.
 Characteristics of individual sites Our NAV charges are based on a per household property basis, with separate calculations for larger non households based on volumes.
 We maintain our bespoke approach to pumping costs where they occur.
 Cost reflective charging We have revised our approach from a top down one to a bottom up one based on avoidable network departmental costs.
 Environmental incentives - incentivising water efficiency Our avoided costs are applied on a per property basis and applied to the fixed household charges.
 Thus, if a NAV is water efficient, these allowances are unaffected and so incentives are maintained.
+We offer NAVs discounted infrastructure charges for water efficiency and separation of surface water.
 Publishing bulk charges - menu of charges We publish our bulk supply charges on a menu basis that allow NAVs to consider their own mix of household and non-household customers.